How Do You Feel About Your Scar

 Tools: Unreal Engine, Oculus Rift, Python, Emotiv BCI, Emotiv 14-channel EEG Headset

 Scars are reported to play a role in the development of individuals’ sense of self; in particular, individuals discuss how their scars represent an aspect of their identity and understanding of whom they have become.
-I designed an immersive virtual reality meditation experience that guides participants to recall their scar memory and transforms scar information into artwork by using mental states from EEG Signals.
+I designed an immersive virtual reality meditation experience that guides participants to recall their scar memory and transforms scar information into artwork by using mental states from EEG Signals (Brainwave).
 I hope this experience can help individuals rethink their scars and find the beauty of them.

 Before moving the project to digital space, I did a series of experiments in physical space, check the details and reasonings here.

-The project includes two phases: guided meditation and generative art.
+The project includes two phases: guided meditation and exploration of a generative world.
 During the meditation phase, the participant will hear and see instructions that guide him/her to think of his/her scars including related memory, the shape of the scar and feelings towards the scar.
 The participant does not need to say anything.
 The EEG data (#1) will be recorded in this phase and will be used to generate a virtual environment for the second phase.
 In the second phase, the participant explores the generated environment in virtual reality with soothing background music by moving his/her body or using the VR controllers.
 EEG data (#2) will also be recorded in the second phase and will be used to compare it with the data from the first phase.
 All EEG data will be recorded and saved to a local sheet anonymously.

-I am curious about the impact of the immersive VR experience on participants’ cognition about their scars and wonder whether the experience can positively influence their consciousness.
+I am curious about the impact of the immersive VR experience on participants’ cognition about their scars, and wonder whether the experience can positively influence their consciousness.
 I plan to compare the EEG data #1 and EEG data #2 to investigate the change of their brain activities and the change of mental states.
-The study involves human subjects recruited to participate in the experience, so I applied the Institutional Review Board (IRB) for the data collecting and comparison part.
+The study involves human subjects recruited to participate in the experience, so I applied to the Institutional Review Board (IRB) for the data collecting and comparison part.

 The hardware I used in the project is an EMOTIV EPOC+ 14-Channel EEG headset and an Oculus Rift VR headset.
 On the software side, I used Unreal Engine 4.23 for VR development, EMOTIV BCI for EEG headset calibration, and python for automatic EEG data collection and data processing.
 The development framework of the project is shown below.